cosmos/ibc/spec/ics-3-connection-semantics/README.md

 #### Requirements

 Connection handlers and subsequent protocols make use of a simple key-value store interface provided by the underlying state machine.
-This store must provide three functions, which behave in the way you would expect:
+This store must provide two functions, which behave in the way you would expect:
-- `Get(Key) -> Maybe Value`
+- `Get(Key) -> Value | null`
 - `Set(Key, Value)`
-- `Has(Key) -> Bool`

 `Key` and `Value` are assumed to be byte slices; encoding details are left to a later ICS.